httperror451/datetime/README.md

-# Get date and time formated value
+# Get date and time in formated value with python
-Using this snippeset you can get formated date and time value from current system time
+Using this snippet you can get formated date and time value from current system time